Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1 Results

 \subsection{Perceived Usability \& Preference}

+The \textit{Keyboard} condition showed better usability than the \textit{Voice} condition and thus was preferred.
+We also extracted the rationale for their preference by analyzing the qualitative data.

-\paragraph{Ease of Use} The average values of \textit{ease of use} were 4.11 ($SD$ = 1.10) and 2.46 ($SD$ = 1.57) for the keyboard text entry and voice message conditions, respectively (Figure~\ref{fig:exit-easiness}).
+\paragraph{Ease of Use} Participants felt keyboard-based text entry was easier to use than sending \textit{Voice} messages.
+The average values of \textit{ease of use} were 4.11 ($SD$ = 1.10) and 2.46 ($SD$ = 1.57) for the \textit{Keyboard} and \textit{Voice} conditions, respectively (Figure~\ref{fig:exit-easiness}).
 Our Wilcoxon signed-rank test found a significant difference ($W$ = 1, $Z$ = -4.18, $p$ < .001, $r$ = 0.79).

-\paragraph{Mental Workload} The average values of \textit{mental workload} were 51.7 ($SD$ = 16.5) and 62.0 ($SD$ = 19.0) for the keyboard input and voice message conditions, respectively (Figure \ref{fig:exit-nasatlx}).
+\paragraph{Mental Workload} In line with the ease of use, keyboard-based text entry required less mental workload.
+The average values of \textit{mental workload} were 51.7 ($SD$ = 16.5) and 62.0 ($SD$ = 19.0) for the \textit{Keyboard} and \textit{Voice} conditions, respectively (Figure \ref{fig:exit-nasatlx}).
 Our Wilcoxon signed-rank test found a significant difference ($W$ = 1, $Z$ = -3.46, $p$ < .001, $r$ = 0.65).
-There were significant negative correlations between the ease of use and the mental workload scores in both the keyboard text entry ($Spearman's\:r(26)$ = -0.39, $p$ < .05) and voice message ($Spearman's\:r(26)$ = -0.43, $p$ < .05) conditions.
+There were significant negative correlations between the ease of use and the mental workload scores in both the \textit{Keyboard} ($Spearman's\:r(26)$ = -0.39, $p$ < .05) and \textit{Voice} ($Spearman's\:r(26)$ = -0.43, $p$ < .05) conditions.

-\paragraph{Preference} Twenty-one participants preferred keyboard text entry to voice messages while seven preferred voice messages (Figure~\ref{fig:exit-preferable}).
-Our chi-square test revealed that participants preferred the keyboard text entry significantly more compared to the voice message condition ($\chi^2(1)$ = 7.0, $p$ < .01).
+\paragraph{Preference} Twenty-one participants preferred keyboard-based text entry to voice messages while seven preferred voice messages (Figure~\ref{fig:exit-preferable}).
+Our chi-square test revealed that participants preferred the \textit{Keyboard} condition significantly more compared to the \textit{Voice} condition ($\chi^2(1)$ = 7.0, $p$ < .01).

-We further examined comments we obtained from our participants in the post-experiment questionnaire.
-We identified three major factors that highlighted the two important factors in the keyboard text entry method: \textit{privacy friendliness}, and \textit{reflection through typing}.
+We performed qualitative analysis on the comments we obtained from our participants in the post-experiment questionnaire.
+We identified three major themes that highlighted the two important factors in the \textit{Keyboard} text entry method: \textit{privacy friendliness}, and \textit{reflection through typing}.